official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 Weapons of Mass Destruction, not least because this was, and would remain, an important area for policy discussions with the US.
-The Pentagon’s views on how soon Iraq might develop a nuclear capability did not quite match the UK’s, and it would be useful for Ministers to know the JIC’s mind.”52
+The Pentagon’s views on how soon Iraq might develop a nuclear capability did not quite match the UK’s, and it would be useful for Ministers to know the JIC’s mind.”[^52]

-50 JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.
+[^50]: JIC Assessment, 27 February 2002, ‘Iraq: Saddam Under the Spotlight’.
-51 Minutes, 27 February 2002, JIC meeting.
+[^51]: Minutes, 27 February 2002, JIC meeting.
-52 Minutes, 27 February 2002, JIC meeting.
+[^52]: Minutes, 27 February 2002, JIC meeting.

 412

-The Report of the Iraq Inquiry155.
-In the first of its Key Judgements, the JIC stated:
+155. In the first of its Key Judgements, the JIC stated:

 “Saddam fears a US military attack which would threaten his regime by bringing about the disintegration of his military and security apparatus.
-A force on the scale of Desert Storm (1991) would constitute such a threat.”53
+A force on the scale of Desert Storm (1991) would constitute such a threat.”[^53]

 156. The JIC also judged that Saddam did not believe such an attack was inevitable.